ClimateIQA: A New Dataset and Benchmark to Advance Vision-Language Models in Meteorology Anomalies Analysis: ClimateIQA : Dataset Building Pipeline

-Our meteorological data were derived from the ERA5 hourly dataset on single levels.
-ERA5, produced by the European Centre for Medium-Range Weather Forecasts (ECMWF) \citep{hersbach2020era5}, provides comprehensive global climate and weather records since 1940.
-This dataset is created using data assimilation techniques that integrate model outputs with observational data, enhancing accuracy by reconciling forecasts with new observations every 12 hours.
-For this study, we selected hourly wind gust data for 2023.
-Due to the complexity of wind gust heatmaps, wind gust data is especially representative for identifying extreme weather.
-The method developed with wind gust data can be conveniently extended in the future to analyze less complex heatmaps, such as heatmaps for heatwaves, droughts, and heavy precipitation.
+Our meteorological data originates from the ERA5 hourly dataset on single levels, curated by the European Centre for Medium-Range Weather Forecasts (ECMWF) \cite{hersbach2020era5}.
+ERA5 offers a high-resolution, global repository of weather and climate data spanning back to 1940.
+It is constructed using advanced data assimilation techniques, where observational data is iteratively integrated with model outputs, resulting in consistent and reliable estimates that are updated every 12 hours.
+For this study, we focused on the year 2023 and selected specific hourly variables: wind gust, precipitation, temperature, humidity, and potential evaporation.
+Based on these variables, we derived three types of meteorological heatmaps: the wind speed heatmap (based on wind gust), the total precipitation heatmap (based on precipitation), and the combined wind chill and heat index heatmap (based on temperature, wind gust and humidity).

-To classify wind speeds, we employed the Beaufort Scale \citep{monmonier2005defining}, a widely recognized system that quantifies wind speed by observing its impact at sea or on land.
-The Beaufort Scale categorizes wind speeds from 0 to 12, with each level associated with a specific wind speed range and descriptive physical conditions.
-In our analysis, each wind force level is represented by a unique color gradient, starting from white for the lowest wind speeds and progressing through light cyan, aquamarine, light green, light lime green, light lemon yellow, light yellow, peach, light coral, salmon, deep pink, and dark magenta, culminating at dark purple for the highest wind speeds.
-To facilitate the geographical localization of extreme weather phenomena, we superimposed a world map onto each heatmap.
+To classify wind speeds, we adopted the Beaufort Scale \cite{monmonier2005defining}, a well-established categorization framework used to assess wind speeds by their physical effects on land or sea.
+The scale spans from 0 to 12, with each level corresponding to a specific wind speed range.
+For visualization purposes, we assigned a distinct color gradient to each level: beginning with white for level 0 (the calmest state), progressing through light blue, turquoise, light green, lime green, yellowish-green, light yellow, peach, light coral, salmon, deep pink, dark magenta, and culminating with dark purple for level 12 (the highest wind speeds).
+Meteorological literature often considers level 8 of the Beaufort Scale (20.8 m/s) as a critical threshold for extreme weather events \cite{radinovic2014measuring,weaver2021social}.
+Accordingly, our heatmaps highlight levels 8 and above (starting from the peach gradient) as anomalies.
+To facilitate spatial interpretation, the wind speed heatmap incorporates a geographical overlay of a world map that pinpoints the locations of these anomalies.